-The CISCO-IP-NW-DISCOVERY-CAPABILITY provides the implementation details for the CISCO-IP-NW-DISCOVERY-MIB, as implemented in the Cisco MDS SAN-OS.
+The CISCO-IP-NW-DISCOVERY-CAPABILITY provides the implementation details for the CISCO-IP-NW-DISCOVERY-MIB, as implemented in the Cisco MDS NX-OS or SAN-OS.

 CISCO-IP-PROTOCOL-FILTER-MIB

 This MIB manages information to support packet filtering on IP protocols.